 Quality of Recreation Programs

-75% of Portland residents rate the overall quality of recreation centers and activities as good or very good.
-With improvements made as part of the bureau’s Recreation Revolution efforts it is expected that quality perceptions will continue to increase.
+72% of Portland residents rate the overall quality of recreation centers and activities as good or very good.
+With improvements made as part of the bureau’s Recreation Revolution efforts, the bureau has established a future target of 80%.

 Scholarships are a tool used by PP&R to ensure access to program for those that are not able to pay full price.
-In FY 2015 the total value of scholarship awarded increased to $630,574.
-The demand for scholarships continues to increase and the bureau is continuing efforts to find outside funding options to support the program.
+In FY 2016 the total value of scholarship awarded stayed steady at $627,402.

 Quality of Instruction

-63% of Portland residents rate the overall quality of instruction, coaching and leadership within recreation programs as good or very good.
-With improvements made as part of the bureau’s Recreation Revolution effort it is expected that quality perceptions will continue to increase.
+61% of Portland residents rate the overall quality of instruction, coaching and leadership within recreation programs as good or very good.
+With improvements made as part of the bureau’s Recreation Revolution effort, the bureau has established a future target of 70%.

 Participation in Recreation Programs

-The percentage of residents participating in a Portland Parks and Recreation activity has remained virtually unchanged over the past four years.
-The bureau has made it a goal to increase participation to 35% of the City’s population.
-Based on the latest City Auditor’s survey 31% of Portlanders indicate participation in a City recreation program.
+After remaining virtually unchanged over the past four years, the percentage of residents participating in a Portland Parks and Recreation activity has increased to 34% The bureau has made it a goal to increase participation to 35% of the City’s population.